North Central Health District

 Childhood lead poisoning is 100% preventable.
 You can take control of the child’s environment and reduce lead hazards before they are harmed.
 Lead has no smell and is invisible to the naked eye, but it can be detected with the right tools.
 Keep in mind these tips to protect your family from lead:

-• Contact your local health department about safe home renovations.
+• Contact your local health department or Regional or District Lead Coordinator about safe home renovations.

 • Keep children away from peeling paint, surfaces with lead-based paint or other sources of lead around the home.